 No evidence for niche complementarity between seedlings

 We found no evidence of complementarity effects, and no effect of functional trait diversity on mixed stand biomass, including under resource limitation.
-A first hypothesis to explain the absence of complementarity effects is that our experimental set up was not adapted to detect it.
-First, we harvested the plants only ~ three weeks after sowing, and we might expect that functional differences between cultivars were not large enough at such an early stage to generate complementarity effects.
+This could be explained by the fact that functional differences between cultivars were not large enough 3-weeks after sowing to generate complementarity effects.
 A second hypothesis is that we did not measure the “right” traits to detect complementarity effects, notably belowground.
 Indeed, even if root functional traits are involved in many ecosystem processes (Bardgett et al., 2014), diversity in architectural and morphological root traits have rarely been shown to associate with complementarity effects in ecological studies (Fort et al., 2014; Bakker et al., 2018).
 In cultivar mixtures, previous studies also failed to find evidence of niche complementarity based on root trait differences (Montazeaud et al., 2018).
 Overall, this study confirm that root trait differences alone are less likely to generate complementarity effects in cultivar mixtures than they are for example in intercropping systems where differences in root foraging strategies between species can be more significant (Zhang et al., 2014; Homulle et al., 2022; Schmutz and Schöb, 2023).

 Root plasticity contributes to mixing effects

-We found that root area in mixed stands deviated from root area observed in the pure stands, indicating a plastic response of the root system to neighbour genotype identity.
+We found that root area in mixed stands deviated from root area observed in pure stands, indicating a plastic response of the root system to neighbour genotype identity.
 On average, root area decreased in mixed relative to pure stands, and the stronger the decrease, the lower the RYT especially in the S treatment.
 In accordance with ecological theory, our results thus support the view that phenotypic plasticity contributes to mitigate competition intensity in diverse plant communities (Callaway et al., 2003; Schiffers et al., 2011; Burns and Strauss, 2012).
 In cultivar mixtures, previous studies have already shown that plasticity in aboveground traits such as plant height, specific leaf area, or canopy cover contribute to overyielding, notably by increasing trait divergence between cultivars (Kong and Zhao, 2023; Tschurr et al., 2023; Su et al., 2024).
 We here show that plastic root changes may also contribute to mixture performance, although it may not be by increasing differences between cultivars, but rather by changing the average trait value.

 Practical implications for plant breeding